aws-samples/serverless-patterns/cognito-appsync-bedrock/cdk/README.md

 1. **Authentication**: Users are authenticated against an Amazon Cognito User Pool
 2. **AppSync Mutation**: The client sends a GraphQL mutation including the prompt and a valid Cognito ID token
 3. **Lambda resolver**: AppSync uses an AWS Lambda resolver to process the `invoke` mutation
 4. **Bedrock Invocation**: The AWS Lambda function (`src/lambda/invokeBedrock/index.ts`) receives the prompt from AppSync.
-It then constructs a request and invokes the specified Amazon Bedrock model (defaulting to the Amazon Nova Lite APAC inference profile).
+It then constructs a request and invokes the specified Amazon Bedrock model (defaulting to the global Amazon Nova 2 Lite inference profile).
 The Lambda function has the necessary IAM permissions to call the Bedrock `InvokeModel` API
 5. **Response**: The Bedrock model processes the prompt and returns a response.
 The Lambda function forwards this response back to AppSync, which then relays it to the client

 ### Resources